 Three little piggies style (pork), you’ll see this everywhere.
 Stacks of boiled and then fried pig that is then diced and used as filling.

 Plain old beef.

 Cows head…. yup HEAD.
-We didn’t see this at too many places, but we did see it.
+We didn’t see this in too many places, but we did see it.
 Just in case you’re feeling adventurous.

 Aaaaaaaand stomach.
 Again, not readily available but now you know you can either try it or run screaming.

 A firm crusty white bap with avocado, frijoles, tomato.

 The type of torta is normally named based on its main ingredient: